Dreambrother7/FZ1oledlc/README.md

 A low cost DIY replacement display for the Casio FZ-1, FZ-10M, FZ-20M, and related VZ-series devices using a Raspberry Pi Pico and a generic SSD1309 OLED module.

 This project replaces the original ageing Casio FZ-series LCD with inexpensive, readily available parts.
 The goal is to make the repair practical and affordable for ordinary owners: no rare display module, no specialist programmable logic, and no expensive donor parts.
-There are now two supported build methods: a hand-wired version using the 3D printed OLED mount, and a Deftaudio PCB version that carries the Pico and OLED on a purpose-made board.
+There are now two supported build methods: a hand-wired version using a 3D printed OLED mount, and a Deftaudio PCB version that carries the Pico and OLED on a purpose-made board.

 > Project status: working prototype for Casio FZ-series hardware.
 The firmware renders the menu and boot screens correctly on tested FZ hardware, including Deftaudio PCB testing on FZ-1, FZ-10, and FZ-20 units.
 Related VZ-series support is planned for a future update but is not implemented yet.
 More long-term testing is still in progress.
 Please report any observed issues or unwanted behaviour.